Ankita-09-9/Personal-Loan-Customer-Analysis-Prediction-Dashboard/README.md

 The goal of this project is to transform raw banking data into meaningful visual insights that can help financial institutions understand customer profiles and improve loan approval strategies.

 ⚙️ Tools Used:-
-Microsoft Excel
+Microsoft Excel,
-Pivot Tables
+Pivot Tables,
-Data Visualization
+Data Visualization,
 Dashboard Design

 Key Metrics:-